Kava-Labs/kava/README.md

             --moniker "<your name>" \
             --chain-id kava-test-1 \
             --from <your name>
+> Note You'll need to type in the default password "password"

-Now you should be participating in consensus and validating blocks!
+Now your full node should be participating in consensus and validating blocks!

 Running a validator requires that you keep validating blocks.
 If you stop, your stake will be slashed.
 In order to stop validating, first remove yourself as validator, then you can stop your node.